LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Related Work

 \section{Related Work}

 There are two main trains of thought when it comes to discerning a deepfake from a genuine video: artefact detection and subject identification.
-In the former, models trained on images spot where manipulations have been made, these include MesoNet \cite{afchar2018mesonet} or XCeptionNet \cite{chollet2017xception}.
-Such models rely on inconsistencies between image patches, \textit{i.e.} the presence of visual artefacts.
-On the other hand, identification methods train a model to try to recognise if the portrayed person is the expected subject or an impersonator, instead of trying to spot if a certain frame has been tampered with.
+In the former method, models trained on images spot where manipulations have been made, these include MesoNet \cite{afchar2018mesonet} or XCeptionNet \cite{chollet2017xception}.
+Such models rely on inconsistencies in image patches, \textit{i.e.} the presence of visual artifacts left by the forgery process.
+On the other hand, identification methods train a model to try to recognize if the portrayed person is the expected subject or an impersonator, instead of trying to spot if a certain frame has been tampered with.